Sanité Bélair: Legacy

 Sanite Bélair is considered as one of the heroes of the Haitian Revolution.
 In 2004, she was featured on the ten-gourd banknote of the Haitian gourde for the "Bicentennial of Haiti" Commemorative series.

 In 2023, she was one of the figures featured at the Panthéon, in Paris, in a double art and history exhibition highlighting little-known personalities who contributed to the abolition of the slave system.

 She is featured in the book and play Opéra poussière by Jean d'Amérique.
 He brings Sanité Bélair back to life, and she launches the #HéroïneEnColère movement to demand a proper place in the country's history and connect the heroine with the struggles against all oppressions today.

+Sanité is depicted holding a rifle and seated with her husband in the 2002 painting Charles and Sanité Belair by British artist Kimathi Donkor as part of his series 'Caribbean Passion: Haiti 1804'.